rodbove/flask-blog/README.md

 - itsdangerous for generating a token to authenticate the user on the password reset email;
 - bcrypt for encrypting passwords before saving them to the db;
 - PIL for handling profile pictures;
-- secretes for generating a random hex that I used to name the profile pictures saved on the db;
+- secrets for generating a random hex that I used to name the profile pictures saved on the db;
 - flask_mail for sending the password reset email.

 ## Features live